Waterville, Maine: History

 The Ticonic Water Power & Manufacturing Company was formed in 1866 and soon built a dam across the Kennebec.
 After a change of ownership in 1873, the company began construction on what would become the Lockwood Manufacturing Company, a cotton textile plant.
 A second mill was added, and by 1900 the firm dominated the riverfront and employed 1,300 workers.
 Lockwood Mills survived until the mid-1950s.
 The iron Waterville-Winslow Footbridge opened in 1901, as a means for Waterville residents to commute to Winslow for work in the Hollingsworth & Whitney Co. and Wyandotte Worsted Co. mills, but in less than a year was carried away by the highest river level since 1832.
 Rebuilt in 1903, it would be called the Two Cent Bridge because of its toll.
 In 1902, the Beaux-Arts style City Hall and Opera House designed by George Gilman Adams was dedicated.
 In 2002, the C.F.
 Hathaway Company, one of the last remaining factories in the United States producing high-end dress shirts, was purchased by Warren Buffett's Berkshire Hathaway company and was closed after over 160 years of operation in the city.

 Waterville also developed as an educational center.
 In 1813, the Maine Literary and Theological Institution was established.
 It would be renamed Waterville College in 1821, then Colby College in 1867.
 Thomas College was established in 1894.
 The Latin School was founded in 1820 to prepare students to attend Colby and other colleges, and was subsequently named Waterville Academy, Waterville Classical Institute, and Coburn Classical Institute; the Institute merged with the Oak Grove School in Vassalboro in 1970, and remained open until 1989.
 The first public high school was built in 1877, while the current Waterville Senior High School was built in 1961.

 Geography

-Waterville is located in northern Kennebec County in the central part of the state, located at 44.552051°N 69.645839°W. Its northern boundary is the Somerset County line.
+Waterville is in northern Kennebec County, in central Maine, at 44.552051°N 69.645839°W. Its northern boundary is the Somerset County line.